 He wanted his death to have meaning.
 His story will be part of the legacy he leaves for all of us.
 Paul thanked the doctor and nurse for supporting him through this transition to his new life.
 He told me that he had loved me since the first moment he saw me and that he would love me forever plus three days.
 Then he slipped quietly and peacefully into his new adventure, his new life.
 I held his hand and talked softly to him, as he had requested.
 I was grateful that he was at peace and would never suffer again.
 I wept softly, but I knew he understood.

-Paul knew that a doctor-assisted death was not for everyone.
+Paul knew that an assisted death was not for everyone.
 He understood that religious, moral, ethical and cultural considerations might negate this procedure for some.
 However, it was the right choice for him.
 He wanted everyone to know that — if they qualified — they, too, could have that option, if they wished.
 We are so fortunate in Canada to have legislation in place that will allow people to die with dignity, on their own terms.

 So, on this first anniversary of Canada’s assisted dying law, I hope that everyone will embrace Paul’s story and open their minds to all the possibilities.
 Death is not the end.
 It is simply a transition to a new beginning.